raghavsikaria/raghavsikaria.github.io/_posts/2020-06-20-time-series-analysis-and-prediction.markdown

 + To conduct Data exploration for understanding the data
 + To process time-series data, normalise it and conduct data-stationarity testing
 + To prepare benchmark in predictive modelling using traditional algorithms like ARIMA
-+ To apply Deep Learning techniques & improve on predictive modelling performance
++ To apply Deep Learning techniques & try and improve on predictive modelling performance
   + To automate modelling process
-  + To automate & apply Bayesian Hyperparameter Optimization techniques and find optimal hyperparameters for the models
+  + To automate & apply Bayesian HPO techniques and find optimal hyperparameters for the models
-  + To automate & generate markdown document for each model which summarizes model in its entirity - from architecture, to HPO process to performance
+  + To automate & generate markdown document for each model which summarizes the model in its entirety - from architecture to HPO process to performance

 ## Contents